Piano Ridge Rock Climbing

 From Overland Trail in Fort Collins head West on CR 42C near Hughes Stadium.
 After the curves and hill turn left on CR 23, follow until the current road block above the Spring Canyon Dam.
 Park on the left and find the main trail to the left (don't use the many social trails immediately ahead of the parking area).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Piano Ridge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Piano Ridge:

 Featured Route For Piano Ridge

 Piano Traverse V5- 6C Colorado